About

 contact

-For conversations about AI, venture, product, Indian tech, strange markets, or books that ruined your month in a productive way: .
+For conversations about AI, venture, product, strange markets, Indian tech, internet culture, or books that ruined your month in a productive way: .